malcolmgroves/menialtasks/README.markdown

 For more info check out [my blog](http://www.malcolmgroves.com/blog/?cat=90)

-NB: Now updated for XE7 and XE8.
+NB: Now updated for 10.2 Tokyo.
 Also uses FireUI to tailor the Views for different platforms.